BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     export PATH=$PATH:$SPARK_HOME/bin

-notice that `<user>` and `<folder_name>` must be replaced with you user and the name of the spark folder.
+notice that `<user>` and `<folder_name>` must be replaced with your user and the name of the spark folder.
 So in my case this would be:

     SPARK_HOME=/home/bwd/spark-3.5.0-bin-hadoop3